startnine/startnine.github.io/_docs/getting-started/guidelines.md

 - Everything uses `PascalCase`.
 	- Exceptions: Parameters and locals use `camelCase`.
 Private instance fields use `_camelCase.`
 - Use `var` only if the type is apparent.
-- Use self documenting variable names, such as ``IsOpened`` <!-- this part may not conform to the docs it's describing ._. -->
+- Use self documenting variable names, such as ``IsOpened`` <!-- this part may not conform to the docs it’s describing ._. -->

 We ask that you use tabs instead of spaces, to allow for customizable tab sizes for everyone.
 Of course, spaces are allowed for alignment.

-**Don't:**
+**Don’t:**
 - Write hard to read code
 - Refuse to write documentation for the code you write for Start9
-- Spam pull requests if your first one was rejected, unless you've fixed the problem pointed out.
+- Spam pull requests if your first one was rejected, unless you’ve fixed the problem pointed out.

 ### Colour Style
 - Using hex is preferred, however other formats are allowed if required